Martian42/BlazorNote/README.md

 [Create the app](https://dotnet.microsoft.com/en-us/learn/aspnet/blazor-tutorial/create)

 ### Basic syntax
+`@` symbol is used in Razor files to indicate the start of C# code.

 `@code` directive to add multiple line of codes enclosed by parentheses.

 `@Page` directive is a special markup that identifies a component as a page.
 Use this directive to specify a route. i.e. `@Page "/todo"`